telefonicaid/fiware-orion/doc/manuals/orion-api.md

   [CLI parameter](admin/cli.md).
 In this case:
   * `httpCustom` is interpreted as `http`, i.e. all sub-fields except `url` are ignored
   * No `${...}` macro substitution is performed.

-Note that if a custom payload is used for the notification (the field `payload`, `json` or `ngsi` is given in the corresponding subscription), then a value of `custom` is used for the `Ngsiv2-AttrsFormat` header in the notification.
+* If text based or JSON payloads are used (i.e. field `payload` or `json` is used) then `Ngsiv2-AttrsFormat` header is set to `custom`.
+However, note that if NGSI patching is used (i.e. `ngsi` field) then `Ngsiv2-AttrsFormat: normalized` is used, as in a regular notification (given that the notification format is actually the same).

 ## Oneshot Subscriptions